 Central Ostrobothnia moved on the 13th of January 2021 to the base level when it comes to the coronavirus epidemic.
 However, as the coronavirus situation is still severe in the country as a whole, the recommendations have not been lightened substantially.
 The recommendations are in effect until the 30th of April 2021.

 Restrictions by the Regional State Administrative Agencies on gatherings

 - The number of persons taking part in public events and public gatherings is restricted to 20 persons.
-The restriction is in effect through the 1st of March 2021.
-Read more in the press release by the Regional State Administrative Agency (in Finnish
+The restriction is in effect through the 30th of April 2021.
+Read more in the press release by the Regional State Administrative Agency (in Finnish)

 Recommendations from the COVID-19 regional group of authorities in Central Ostrobothnia